balaarjunan/UI-Code-Review/README.md

 Javascript is a dynamically typed language which leaves code reviewers with bigger responsibilities.
 When it comes to code quality tools, the options are very less for javascript, which makes the situation worse.

 Here are few guidelines to help the review process more efficient.
+The review is themed around the concept of PURE.

 Performant